BigSoftVideo/DOTE/tips.md

 ### What is the `Command Palette`? <a id='tip21'></a>

-For advanced users, there is a `Command Palette` (<kbd>F1</kbd>) or right click in the editor) that lists all commands that can be executed in the editor, mnay of which do not have shortcuts.
+For advanced users, there is a `Command Palette` (<kbd>F1</kbd>) or right click in the editor) that lists all commands that can be executed in the editor, many of which do not have shortcuts.
 The long list is searchable.
 Be careful selecting some of the more esoteric commands because they may do something undesirable to your transcript.
 Note: the list of commands included commands that do not work in _DOTE_ (yet).